Carl Johansson (footballer, born 1998): Östers IF

 In January 2018, Johansson sent on a season-long loan to Superettan club Östers IF for the 2018 season.

 On 10 February 2019, Johansson signed a permanent deal with Östers IF, penning a three-year contract.
 Johansson made a total of 111 appearances for the club between 2018 and 2021, scoring 16 goals.

 VVV-Venlo

 In August 2021, Johansson signed with recently relegated Dutch Eerste Divisie club VVV-Venlo.
 He made his debut on the first matchday of the 2021–22 season, replacing Joeri Schroyen in the 59th minute of a 2–2 home draw against NAC Breda.
 On 9 October 2021, he scored his first goal for the club in the Limburgian derby against MVV Maastricht, securing a late 2–0 win.

+Johansson left VVV at the end of the 2022–23 season, as his contract was not extended.

 Personal life

 Johansson is the nephew of former Swedish international footballers Benno Magnusson and Roger Magnusson.